GabrielDiDomenico/GabrielDiDomenico/README.md

 Hi, my name is Gabriel Di Domenico and I'm a student at Federal University of Santa Maria.

 - 🎓 I’m currently working on SIS-ASTROS GMF
-- :newspaper: I’m currently learning about Unity
+- :newspaper: I’m currently learning about Unity and Virtual Reality
 - 📫 How to reach me: gddomenico@inf.ufsm.br
 - 🎮 See my games: https://gddomenico.itch.io/